Semantics

 <div class="searchResults">

-Reasons why semantic classes work better:
+Let's look at why semantic classes usually work best.

-1. Because they are readable
+1. Because they're readable

 Here's a real snippet of HTML using atomic classes: